Interesting and Surprising Facts About the Human Skeleton

 - When skulls of people who died a long time ago are discovered, only the bridge of the nose remains.
 Like the ear lobes, the rest of the nose is made of cartilage, not bone.
 Cartilage decays faster than bone after death.

 - The vertebral column is made of seven cervical vertebrae in the neck, twelve thoracic ones in the upper back, five lumbar ones in the lower back, five fused vertebrae in the sacrum at the back of the pelvis, and three to five fused vertebrae in the coccyx or tail bone.

 - The first vertebra in the neck is called the atlas because it holds the head up.
 It's named after Atlas, an Ancient Greek deity who supported the world on his shoulders.

 - Most people have twelve pairs of ribs.

 - The first seven pairs are known as true ribs.
-They're connected to the vertebrae at the back and are joined via a strip of cartilage to the sternum or breast bone at the front.
+They're connected to the vertebrae at the back of the body and are joined via a strip of cartilage to the sternum or breast bone at the front.